Contracts Management and Practice

 ENGLISH LANGUAGE REQUIREMENTS

-The full masters award in Quantity Surveying is accredited by the Royal Institution of Chartered Surveyors (RICS) Accreditation allows exemption from their academic entry requirements.
+The full masters award is accredited by the Royal Institution of Chartered Surveyors (RICS).
+Accreditation enables exemption from some academic entry requirements.

 Applicants must have a minimum of a second class honours degree (2:2).